dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ## Quick Guide

-1. Review the event reports interface.
+1. Review the events reports interface

-2. Create an aggregate/pivot table event report using COVID-19 vaccination in Event Report App with the following details:
+Create an aggregate/pivot table using COVID-19 vaccination in Event Report App
 - Table Style : Pivot, Output Type : Event
 - Program : COVID-19 Case Based Surveillance
 - Stage : Stage 3 - Lab Results
 - Data : Lab Test Result (select Positive as the filter), Age (apply the Age COVID-19 Legend), Sex
 - Period : This year
 - Org Unit : Country

-3. Open the list listing app and review the line list interface
+STOP - Perform Exercise 1

-4. Review the line list in Event Reports
+2. Create a line list in event reports

-   - Table Style : Line, Output Type : Event
+- Table Style : Line list, Output Type : Event
 - Program : COVAC - COVID-19 Vaccination Registry
 - Stage : Vaccination
 - Data
   - First Name, Surname, National ID, Sex
   - Vaccine Name
   - Dose Number (Filter by 1st dose)
 - Period : This year
 - Org Unit : Country

+Demo how to download the table, save the table

+STOP - Perform Exercise 2

+3. In the Line List app, review the Line List interface with the table "COVID_CBS - Patients with Symptoms" open

+- Add a data element
+- Modify the org units
+- Modify the period

-5. Create a line list using COVID-19 Surveillance Case Based program in Line List App
+Create a line list using COVID-19 Surveillance Case Based program in the Line List App

 - Input : Event

-   - Select Program : COVID - 19 Case-based Surveillance Program
-   - Select Program Stage: Stage 1- Clinical examination and diagnosis
-   - Program Dimension : For this we will select the following program dimensions
+- **Program Dimension**:
   - First Name
   - Date of Birth
   - Country of Residence
   - Local Case ID
   - Temperature
   - Travel 14 days prior to onset of any symptom

-   - Select OU: CHW Mahosot
+- Org Unit: Vientiane Capital (Lao PDR - Vientiane Capital)
-   - Date of Consultation (Period): Last month
+- Date of Consultation: Last month

-   STOP!
-Have them perform Exercise 1
+STOP - Perform Exercise 3

-6. Create a list type event report for a repeatable stage using the COVID-19 surveillance program
+4. Create a list type event report for a repeatable stage using the COVID-19 surveillance program

-   - Table : Line List
 - Input : Event
 - Program : COVID-19 Case-based Surveillance, Stage : Lab Request
 - Program Dimension :
   - Local Case ID : ID-5353942
   - First Name
   - Surname
   - Lab Test Reason
   - Type of test
   - Type of specimen
 - Case Registration Date : This Year
 - Org Unit : CHW Mahosot

-   STOP!
-Have them perform Exercise 2
+- Update the report using enrollment as the output type to compare and explain the differences in whats shown

+STOP - Perform Exercise 4

-7. Update the report with most recent events and oldest events using the Input type as Enrollment
+5. Update the report with the most recent events and oldest events using the Input type as Enrollment

 - Table : Line List
-   - Input : Event
+- Input : Enrollment
-   - Program : COVID-19 Case-based Surveillance, Stage : Lab Request
+- Program : COVID-19 Case-based Surveillance
-   - Program Dimension :
+- Program Dimensions : Select Type: All Types
+- Data :
-     - Local Case ID : ID-5353942
+  - Local Case ID
   - First Name
   - Surname
   - Lab Test Reason
-     - Type of test
+  - Type of test from Stage 2
-     - Type of specimen
+  - Type of specimen from Stage 2
 - Case Registration Date : This Year
 - Org Unit : CHW Mahosot

-   STOP!
-Have them perform Exercise 3
+For the DE "Lab Test Reason" add in the oldest 2 and 2 most recent events

+STOP - Perform Exercise 5

+6. Compare aggregate/pivot table event and enrollment reports using a repeatable stage in event reports
+- Open the tables "COVAC - Doses by sex" and "COVAC - Registrations by sex" in two seperate tabs
+- Explain what the difference is between event and enrollment aggregation

+STOP - Perform Exercise 6

-8. Create a line list enrollment report using multiple stages from the COVID-19 surveillance program
+7. Create a line list enrollment report using multiple stages from the COVID-19 surveillance program in the line listing app
-   - Table : Line List

 - Input : Enrollment
 - Program : COVID-19 Case-based Surveillance
 - Program Dimensions -
   - Program attribute
-       - First Name,
+    - First Name
-       - Surname,
+    - Surname
     - Sex
   - Data Element Stage 1 - Clinical Exam
     - Underlying condition
      - Signs/symptoms present
   - Data Element Stage 3 - Lab Results
     - Type of Test
-       - Lab Result
+    - Lab Test Result
   - Data Element Stage 4 - Health Outcome
     - Health Outcome
 - Case Registration Date (Period) : This Year
 - Org Unit : Country

-   STOP!
-Have them perform Exercise 4
+STOP - Perform Exercise 7

-9. Review the recap slide
+8. Review the recap slide

-10. Have them perform the assignment
+9. Have them perform the assignment

 Once they have completed all of the ungraded exercises, they should then complete the graded assignment